IsaacTowers/pretty-easi/docs/README.md

   at once.
   * Node attributes can be added via feature metadata (eg. taxonomy, DNA sequence, differential abundance scores)
     * If node attributes are taxonomic labels, visualisation offers colourings at any taxonomic level

-### Example Interactive Visualisation

-Network of ASVs from the [Parkinson's Mouse Tutorial](https://docs.qiime2.org/2023.2/tutorials/pd-mice/), as inferred by FlashWeave.
-Edge thicknesses represent strength of association and orange edges are negative.
-Nodes can be coloured by metadata like taxonomy, and sized by statistics like ANCOM W. Select a node to display metadata.

-{% include_relative _includes/data/index.html %}

 ## Installation